rudrasaipranav3-ops/Fin-E-Scale/README.md

 ## AI-Powered E-Commerce Sales Forecasting and Customer Analytics

-SmartSales AI is a full-stack e-commerce analytics and decision-support platform that combines transactional analytics, customer intelligence, machine learning, sales forecasting, explainability, and notification-driven business insights in a unified dashboard.
+Fin E-Scale is a full-stack e-commerce analytics and decision-support platform that combines transactional analytics, customer intelligence, machine learning, sales forecasting, explainability, and notification-driven business insights in a unified dashboard.

 The system is organized into three services: